European Central Bank hikes rates, vows 'we are not done'

 Workers across continental Europe and in the United Kingdom have been holding strikes and protests to demand that their pay keep pace with the soaring cost of living.

-European governments have passed billions in relief to shield people from high natural gas prices, which have fallen from all-time highs during the summer as Europe found other suppliers and warmer-than-expected winter weather reduced the chance of shortages and rationing.
-But they’re still three times higher than when Russia massed troops on the border with Ukraine.
+European governments have passed billions in relief to shield people from high natural gas prices, which have fallen from records last summer as Europe found suppliers outside Russia and warmer-than-expected winter weather curbed fears of shortages and rationing.
+But prices are still three times higher than when Russia massed troops on the border with Ukraine.

 “It is important to now start rolling these measures back promptly in line with the fall in energy prices and in a concerted manner,” Lagarde said.